-A Stanhay precision planter or an air planter is often used to sow the crop.
-Seed are placed to 1⁄4 inch deep on 40-inch beds (two seed lines per bed).
+PLANTING INFORMATION Nearly 100% of the broccoli crop is direct seeded.
+A mechanical precision planter or an air planter is often used to sow the crop.
+Seed are placed up to a 1⁄4 inch deep on 40-inch beds (two seed lines per bed).
 Spacing between seed lines is usually about 13 inches.
-Broccoli is typically planted to stand (no thinning).
-If a planting is thinned, seed should be planted roughly 2 to 3 inches apart then thinned to 6 to 7 inches in row.
+Broccoli is planted to stand (no thinning).
+Normal plant spacing is 4.5 to 5 inches apart.
 Plant spacing within rows varies according to grower preference.
 Factors to consider in determining plant spacing are percent-inbred seed-count, seedbed texture, planting period, insect pressure, and variety.

 Inbred seed of some varieties produces marketable broccoli heads while others produce plants with very small, non-salable heads.
-Standard plant spacing within rows is 6 to 7 inches.
-However, depending upon the grower preference spacing can range from 4 to 8 inches.

 University research has shown that plants develop larger heads with wider spacing and more compact heads with narrow spacing.
 Improper plant spacing often results in reduced yields due to the production of heads that are either too large or too small.

-Likewise, some varieties grown under unfavorable climatic conditions produce large stems (11⁄2"or more), which are objectionable to consumers.
+Some varieties grown under unfavorable climatic conditions produce large stems (11⁄2"or more), which are objectionable to consumers.
 Wide plant spacing may also contribute to "hollow stem" in broccoli, a condition that reduces product value.